Dilbert - The Knack "The Curse of the Engineer"

 (Please delete brackets when pasting/copying email address.)

 but we need you to contact us so we can help you and put an end to this problem

 As always, all Pen Bay Amateur Radio Club meetings are open to anyone interested in Amateur (Ham) Radio.

 Please join us at our next meeting and check us out.

-at 10:00 AM, just prior to our regular meeting.
+at 9 AM, same meeting place, prior to our regular meeting.